-- If notice is given within the 30 day period, the 30 day period is tolled.
+- If notice is given within the 30 days, then 30 days is tolled.

-- If the applicant provides revisions, the Building Official has the remainder of the 30 day period plus 5 days to issue the permit or provide a second notice of deficiency.
+- If the applicant provides revisions, the Building Official has the remainder of the 30 days plus 5 days to issue the permit or provide a second notice of deficiency.

 - For all revisions submitted after the first revision, the Building Official has an additional 5 business days to issue the permit.

 What Constitutes Proper Notice

 Notice shall be deemed to be provided to the person or entity when successfully transmitted to the facsimile number or email listed for that person or entity in the permit application or revised permit application; or if no facsimile number is stated when received in person.

 - The Building Official shall be available to meet with the Private Provider within 2 business days after denying a permit occupancy or completion.

 - If unable to resolve, then the matter is referred to BORA (local enforcement agency’s board of appeals).

 - BORA’s decision may be appealed to the Florida Building Commission.